 Deputy Director

-Maureen Moore serves as Deputy Director.
-Her career spans arts non-profit strategic and curatorial roles, including the PST:LA/LA “Visualizing Language: Oaxaca in LA” exhibition, co-directing the LA Public Library’s ALOUD series, and international studio management for a public art artist.
-She has designed cultural programs for museums worldwide and speaks Spanish and Portuguese.
+Maureen’s career spans arts non-profit strategic management and curatorial roles, including the PST:LA/LA “Visualizing Language: Oaxaca in LA” exhibition, co-directing the LA Public Library’s ALOUD series, and international studio management for a visual artist.
+She designed donor programs for museums worldwide with Art Quest International and speaks Spanish and Portuguese.

 Governing Board